 I have had a few modeling opportunities during my career.
 Here are some end results of those shoots!

-Headshots by Angela Kemp and Avril Dunoyer
+Headshots by Kenneth T. Williams, Angela Kemp, and Avril Dunoyer

 Musical Theatre Mondays is a video series produced by Lauren's company, Staple Productions.
 It is a series of videos featuring Lauren Allen performing numbers from Staple's previous productions as promotional material for their upcoming show, It's Complicated: A Stephen Sondheim Cabaret.
 The videos all launched on a Monday beginning on December 28th, 2015.

 In April of 2016 I took part in the Short Cuts Ten Minute Play Festival.
 I specifically performed in Final Jeopardy by Blair Woynarski and directed by Anita Smith, Love Thy Family by Jennifer Dawn Bishop and directed by Bethani Jade, and The Sculpture Gallery by Aoise Stratford and directed by Nathan Howe.